 - List the benefits of the offer with bullet points to succinctly explain what it provides and why your visitor can’t live without it.
 Better yet, if your offer is a piece of content, provide a thumbnail image of the download itself.

-- Limit the amount of form fields to make it easy and quick for your visitor to fill out.
-It can be tempting to ask for additional information here, but to drive conversions, it’s critical that you stick with the basics and ask for less.
+- Limit the number of form fields to make it easy and quick for your visitor to fill out.
+It can be tempting to ask for additional information here but to drive conversions, it’s critical that you stick with the basics and ask for less.

 - Reduce the amount of on-page scrolling.
 Strive to place all of your information above the fold to eliminate extra time spent scrolling, which can distract visitors or cause them to lose interest in the offer.

 - Include multiple CTA buttons that are big, colorful, enticing and all lead to the same offer as advertised.
 You can always link to blogs and other offers on a thank you page or elsewhere on your site.

 View the landing page example to see how all of these elements come together:

 With all of these strategies put in place to increase conversions, don’t forget about the user experience after they submit their information.
 A thank you page is arguably one of the most valuable and most missed opportunities to further connect and engage with your new lead.
 A great thank you page will feature:

 - Clear next steps or actions for either downloading the offer or getting in touch with someone

 - Similar content or information that the lead may also be interested in based on this engagement

 - A link to the company website either via a blog or other site page to reengage the lead